rubynduong/github-tutorial/README.md

 `git checkout -b branchA` = `git branch branchA` + `git checkout branchA` `git checkout -b branchA c2` = `git branch branchA c2` + `git checkout branchA`

+These are changes made by ruby branch.
+To be continued...

-These are changes made by ruby branch
+These are changes made by ruby2 branch